factory-js/factory-js/CONTRIBUTING.md

    When you bump the version, please refer to the following guide.

-   - `major`: This should never be used because factory-js is still < 1.0.0.
+   - `major`: This should never be used because FactoryJS is still < 1.0.0.
    - `minor`: Adding new features regardless of whether they introduce breaking changes.
    - `patch`: Fixing a bug and/or refactoring.
    - If the changes don't require a new release, such as documentation improvements, you can skip this step.